 The first thing you should do is immediately contact your employer and report your injury.
 They will provide you with the appropriate paperwork.
 You will need to fill out the paperwork completely and honestly.
 If you are receiving medical treatment and are unable to complete the necessary paperwork, others will fill out the necessary paperwork for you.

-If you have been injured on the job in the state of Georgia, please contact the Bader Law Firm, LLC.
+If you have been injured on the job in the state of Georgia, please contact Bader Scott Injury Lawyers.
 We will not charge you to meet with you to discuss your case.
-If you do hire the Bader Law Firm, LLC, there will be no charge to you unless we win your case.
+If you do hire Bader Scott Injury Lawyers, there will be no charge to you unless we win your case.
 Contact us today.